About Regional Rural Banks (RRB's) in India 2025 PDF: Check the History, Functions, Headquarters, And State Wise List

 • RRBs provide 75% of their total credit as Priority Sector Lending to fulfill the criterion applicable to commercial banks.

-At present, there are 43 Regional Rural Banks (RRBs) in India with 21,856 branches across 26 States and 3 UTs.
+There are 43 Regional Rural Banks (RRBs) in India, with 21,856 branches across 26 States and 3 UTs.
 They are sponsored by 12 Scheduled Commercial Banks (SCBs).
 RRBs in India have 28.3 crore depositors and 2.6 crore borrowers.

 Role and Functions of Banks in India